joaoMartinSaquet/ia2_learning_env/doc/TO_DO.md

 - [ ] add replay the episodes from log files
 - [ ] try to do a learning based on a log files ( basic DNN or even CGP )
 - [ ] Replay episodes with action coming from a file
 - [ ] add a idication before the ball change the directions !
+- [ ] add other input device (input from a file ) see notes below
 ## 📝 Notes

-the score metrics is quite strange, it comes surely from the timesteps too many call
+- the score metrics is quite strange, it comes surely from the timesteps too many call ( Maybe need to scale it to one ! max score is 1000)
+- Add a state machine for input controller, this input should be possible only if the game is in start mode !